andre-santos-pt/strudel/README.md

 ## How Does Strudel Work?

-By instantiating the classes described in the previous section we define a set of procedures.
-These can be executed, simulating the computational process based on a call stack and heap memory.
+Strudel's internal model of structured programming can be executed, simulating the computational process based on a call stack and heap memory.
 This feature is embodied in the library as a VM that can be used programmatically.